Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 - azure
 urlFragment: chat-with-your-data-solution-accelerator
 ---
+# Disclaimer:

+This repository is not a product from the Microsoft Product Group.
+Instead, it serves as an accelerator that Microsoft provides free of cost to our valued customers.
+As an open source software, it is available for use.

+Please note the following important points:

+Licensing: The repository is licensed under the MIT license.
+This means that you, the customer, are responsible for any code deployed in your environment.
+Microsoft Product Group is not liable for any issues arising from the use of this code.

+Not a Product: It’s essential to understand that this repository is not a product.
+It does not offer a turnkey solution.
+Instead, it provides tools and resources that can be customized to fit your specific needs.

+Environment Variability: Every environment is unique.
+Therefore, when deploying this solution, ensure that you adhere to your organization’s environment policies.
+Customization and configuration are necessary to align with your specific requirements.

+This repository is a valuable resource, but it requires thoughtful implementation and adaptation to your environment.
+If you have any questions or need further assistance, feel free to reach out.

 # Chat with your data - Solution accelerator

 [**USER STORY**](#user-story) | [**DEPLOY**](#Deploy) | [**SUPPORTING DOCUMENTATION**](#supporting-documentation) | [**CUSTOMER TRUTH**](#customer-truth)\